 With no admission fees and extensive wilderness trails, this is an outdoorsperson’s dream.
 Just be aware there are no warm-up cabins along the routes, so come dressed for the weather and with any supplies you need for the trail.

 Another excellent option north of Port Hope is the Ganaraska Forest Centre.
 35 km of trail pass through pine and hardwood forest, including groomed and track-set options.
-Check out the trail map to plan your route in advance.
-You can rent both skis and snowshoes from the Centre, which makes this an accessible option for anyone without the requisite gear.
 There are enough hills and dells to get your heart rate up, too, so you might just entice a downhill fan to join you on this one.

 If slogging up a hill herringbone style isn’t your idea of fun, it’s possible to stick to the relatively flat and straight sections of the Trans Canada Trail.
 Sections run throughout Kawarthas Northumberland and offer a reliable go-to for skiers in the region.
 You’ll need to arrange a pickup if you’re not turning back to the car, but there are regular access points along the entire length — you’ll run out of steam before you run out of kilometres of trail.
 The section between Omemee and Peterborough crosses scenic Doube’s Bridge, beloved of cyclists in warmer weather.
 Trees often grow close to former railbed, so you may find yourself passing through fairytale corridors of snow-covered boughs.

 You’ll want to save the spelunking for a less icy season, but Warsaw Caves remains a compelling winter destination thanks to its 13 km of ski trails.
 The Limestone Plain Trail is particularly well suited to the sport, running alongside a gorge above the Indian River before heading into the cedars for a contemplative woodland experience.
-The entry fee of $3 is modest, and it’s close enough to Lakefield and Peterborough that you’ll feel like you’re out in the country while still shaving a little time off the winter driving to your accommodation or cafe of choice.
+It’s close enough to Lakefield and Peterborough that you’ll feel like you’re out in the country while still shaving a little time off the winter driving to your accommodation or cafe of choice.

 If you read our post on fall trails, you’ll notice another returning recommendation.
 The same qualities that make Ken Reid Conservation Area great for mountain bikers translate perfectly into ski season.
 This park offers a genuine woodland experience, but the ups and downs are gentle so it won’t intimidating to anyone who hasn’t mastered their snowplow downhill technique.
 Loops lead through forests, meadows, and woodlands, punctuated by fine wintry views across Sturgeon Lake.
 Just minutes from Lindsay, you won’t be far from some warming comfort food when the ski’s over.